Dealing with a loss can be hard for us all

 Everyone's level of understanding can be different but if you're concerned about how to explain a death to someone with a learning disability here are some simple online resources which you may find helpful.

-The following guides have been created by the HSC Bereavement Network, Northern Health and Social Care Trust and NHS Wales.
+The following guides have been created by the HSC Bereavement Network, Northern Health and Social Care Trust, NHS Wales and Change.